Hugh Low: Early life

 Low was born in Upper Clapton, England, the son of a Scottish horticulturist, also named Hugh.
 At an early age, he acquired botanical expertise working in the family nursery.
-At 20, his father sent him on a collecting expedition to Southeast Asia.
+At 20, his father sent him on a collecting expedition for orchids to Southeast Asia.
 He based himself in Singapore but soon joined James Brooke, the White Rajah, in Sarawak.
 In the months following he became well enough acquainted with interior of Sarawak to write a definitive book on it on his return home.
 In 1847, Brooke was appointed Governor of the recently established British colony of Labuan and Consul General of Borneo.
 He made Low his Colonial Secretary (1848–1850) and William Napier Esq., Lieutenant Governor.
 They, and Napier's daughter, Catherine, returned to the Far East in 1848.

 Labuan

 Low married Catherine Napier when they reached Singapore on 12 August 1848 at St Andrew's Cathedral They had a son Hugh "Hugo" Brooke Low (1849–1887) and a daughter Catherine "Kitty" Elizabeth Low (1850–1923[?]).
+Low also married a local Malay woman named Siti Hawa.
 The marriage ended with the death of Catherine from fever in Labuan on 1851.
 Low buried her and 14 other fever victims at night in his garden of new Government House (known to locals as Bumbung 12, Malay: "twelve roofs") which he designed, due to fear of the potential headhunting by the Dayaks ransacking of graves as they had earlier done at the Christian cemetery.
 The children were taken care of by their grandfather and uncle.

-In Labuan, Low acquired administrative experience, fluency in Malay and an enduring reputation as a naturalist, although he quarrelled with geologist/naturalist James Motley.
+In Labuan, Low acquired administrative experience, fluency in Malay and an enduring reputation as a naturalist, and while there would set up various gardens, tame many animals and buy a plantation.
+During this time, he quarreled with both geologist/naturalist James Motley, and his daughter Kitty's husband Sir John Pope-Hennessey, the Governor of Labuan; the latter's unfavorable reports on him would have risked ending his chances for further advancement, had he not become known to the Colonial Office as being particularly talented.
 He was Police Magistrate from 1850 to 1877.
 It was also from Labuan he made his three visits to Mount Kinabalu, the first in March 1851 and twice with Spenser St. John, the consul General of Brunei, in 1858.